Changes to Canada's Mortgage Market

 - Government-backed mortgage insurance is now available only for homes with a purchase price of less than $1 million.
 Borrowers buying homes at or above this amount will need a down payment of at least 20 per cent if their financing is from a federally-regulated financial institution.

 In June, 2012, the banks’ prudential regulator, the Office of the Superintendent of Financial Institutions, also introduced a new mortgage underwriting guideline for banks and other federally regulated financial institutions.
 This guideline outlines some key principles for prudent mortgage underwriting that banks are required to follow.
 It also limits homeowners to borrowing no more than 65 per cent of the value of their properties through a home equity line of credit, down from 80 per cent previously.

 Because larger down payments and shorter amortization periods are now required, some people who would have qualified for a mortgage before may not qualify now.
 As a result, borrowers may respond by either deciding to postpone their purchase of a home or by buying a less expensive home.

 Historically, Canadians have been very prudent borrowers, and the best evidence of this is the mortgage-in-arrears statistics in Canada, which track the number of households that have not made mortgage payments in three or more months.

 Less than half of one per cent of all mortgage holders with the country's largest banks are in arrears.
 This number has been stable for more than two decades, in times of high and low unemployment, high and low interest rates, and a strong or weak Canadian dollar.

-Canada’s banks have a strong track record of careful, prudent lending and, according to the World Economic Forum, for being the soundest banks in the world for six years running.
+Canada’s banks have a strong track record of careful, prudent lending and, according to the World Economic Forum, for being the soundest banks in the world for seven years running.